 The downstairs floor is for people who want a quiet experience, and talking is discouraged.
 But, of course, you can yell a little once you plunge into the freezing cold ice bath!
 They also offer private sauna experiences, including infrared saunas, which provide the same benefits with less heat.

-14. Stop By the National Gingerbread House Competition at the Omni Grove Park Inn
+14. Gingerbread House Competition at the Omni Grove Park Inn

 The Grove Park Inn’s annual Gingerbread House Competition is among the most cherished holiday events in Asheville.
 It starts in November and ends in the first week of January.
 If you happen to be in town, definitely check out the cute and creative houses made by artists of all ages.